 Where are Italy's manufacturing clusters and what does each one make?

-Italy's textile districts generated $47.2 billion in combined revenue during 2024, concentrated across seven primary clusters (SMI Sistema Moda Italia, 2024).
+Italy's textile and apparel production concentrates across seven primary clusters, spanning Piedmont, Lombardy, Tuscany, Emilia Romagna, Veneto, Marche, and Campania (SMI Sistema Moda Italia, 2024).
 Each cluster owns one or two categories at the global benchmark level.
 Picking the right region is the single biggest sourcing decision a brand will make.
 Sending a cashmere program to Prato, or a recycled wool program to Biella, wastes roughly 4 to 6 weeks before the mismatch surfaces.

 Biella, Piedmont (wool and cashmere)